 Triggering Scans for All Projects

-Jira administrators can see the Scan All button.
+Jira administrators and any user granted explicit app access can see the Scan All button.

 Pushing this button will trigger scans for every project in the Jira instance.